Showing posts with label Nintendo Switch. Show all posts

 - Decent but simple story that's not overly complicated with lots of funny situation.

-- Great heroine and romance was with most LI was satisfying.
+- Great heroine and romance with most LI was satisfying.

 - Gorgeous art from sprites and backgrounds to CG's.